gaboom/nobe/README.md

 --

 Task automation should:
+- Easy to adopt
+- Simple to extend
+- Level and scope agnostic
 - Not require syntax and semantics of a Turing complete programming language.
 - Not require behavioural syntax nor given-when-then structure.
 - Not depend on any (unit) test framework.